 So why bother naming the lies?
 Why spend time giving them a name?
 You discovered they existed, acknowledge them, deal with them, move on… right?
 Wrong!
 By naming them I keep them from hiding any longer in the recesses of my mind.
 I keep them from having a seat at the table.
 Now, by giving them a name, I can identify other thoughts or ideas which align themselves with these lies.
 Giving the lies a name is not about putting them in a place of honor, giving them a name is drawing the battle lines.

 Let us be clear, naming the lies is about waging war!
 It is saying, you once held me captive, but no more!
 Before I knew you existed, there was no way to reasonably fight against the lies.
 Before, you could easily disguise yourself as truth.
 Before, I cuddled up next to you because I thought I could trust you.
 Now I have given you a name.
-I have exposed you for the lies you really are!
+I have exposed you for what you really are …(lies)!

 The Practical Implications

 Talking about this is a lot of fun, but really it is no good if it does not lead to something productive.
 What are we going to do once we have given the lies a name?
 I will stop you right there because I thought the same thing.
 I started asking what good will this do by naming them.
 I failed to spend time with each of the lies.
 My first inclination when naming them was to go to war.
 I was ready to throw down without knowing much about each of the lies.
 It is much like going into battle without a battle plan.
 Building a house without blueprints.
 Quite simply it is foolish!